 The CBD subset of the cannabis industry is fast growing.
 In fact, the Brightfield group forecasts that sales of CBD will reach $22 billion by 2022.
 Public interest seems to be rising too; “CBD Gummies” was the third highest on the list of most common food-related Google searches in 2018.
 Moreover, a focus group study found that consumers of edibles often prefer it to smoking to avoid the smell and second-hand smoke exposure.

 Epidiolex is an FDA-approved product that contains purified CBD to manage seizures.
 There is mounting evidence showing that CBD therapy relieves chronic pain and reduces inflammation by its action on the CB2 receptor.

 At the moment CBD is marketed for its ability to ease pain, reduce anxiety and depression, and reduce inflammation.
 CBD might even have neuroprotective properties and benefit heart health.
 If you struggle with these, instead of asking “should I try weed?”, you could start with CBD to ease yourself into the world of cannabis.

 So … Should I Try Weed?

 There is widespread awareness of the therapeutic benefits of cannabis for both consumers and non-consumers, especially CBD.
 However, most cannabis consumers appear drawn towards cannabis’s relaxing effects.

-If you were ever worried about the stigma surrounding cannabis, that is slowly deteriorating.
+If you worry about the stigma surrounding cannabis, know that healthy patients continue to destroy it every day.
 Reefer Madness is dying, and with it, so too can your reservations.
 If you’ve struggled with sleep, stress, chronic pain, inflammation, heart health, or mental health concerns then consider cannabis to help manage symptoms and live with a higher quality of life.